scorpido74/azure-docs.nl-nl/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     go
     ```

-1. Controleer uw migratie op de juiste database, tabel en principals.
+1. Controleer de migratie voor de juiste data base, tabel en principals.

     ```sql
     -- Switch to the database migration that is already restored for MI